 The best part of learning about new cuisines is trying delicious dishes and ingredients that are entirely new to you.
 And an important element of any cuisine is the customs and etiquette that govern how meals are eaten.

 More often than not, customs concerned with the way food is eaten are meant to heighten the diner’s enjoyment of a meal.
 You may be one of those monsters who use a knife and fork to eat a classic NYC slice of pizza, but everyone knows the best way to enjoy a slice is to fold it in half and tilt it into your mouth; the method increases a slice’s portability, makes it neater to eat, and helps funnel all that delicious pizza grease down your throat.

 That’s not to say that we here at Serious Eats believe that there’s a right or wrong way to enjoy food of any type (you do you, knife-and-forkers!).
 As long as whatever you’re eating makes it to your mouth, you’re doing fine.
 But we do think there is a best way to enjoy specific dishes or meals.

 To that end, we asked chef Seoyoung Jung—who’s already shown us how to stock a Korean pantry and has shared a bunch of wonderful Korean recipes on our site—to walk us through the customs and etiquette that govern a typical, home-style, Korean meal.
-The result is the instructive video above.
+The result is the instructive video below.

 A small caveat: Seoyoung took pains to note that the guidelines below are more of a sketch than prescriptive requirements, and that, in Korean cuisine, as in every other, there are many kinds of meal formats.